 If you’re in a foreign country, now the local equivalent of dialing 911 – this is why it’s good to keep your phone out of sight but handy.

 Your feedback helps us improve the online mobile app’s service for everyone.
 24/7 global support team reviews feedback and will follow up with appropriate action on any reports of conduct that violate their community guidelines.
+Conclusion

 Ensuring your safety is your responsibility.
 Once you board a cab booked through online service, then it is very difficult for someone to reach out for your help.